ManushreeShah1/LLMs-for-ASR/README.md

-# LLMs-for-ASR
+# LLMs-for-Automatic Speech Recognition
-Testing ASR of voice recordings by using OpenAI and Indian LLMS like OpenHathi.
-Exploratory Analysis.
+Here, I tested ASR of voice recordings by using OpenAI and Indian LLMS like OpenHathi.

+This was an Exploratory Analysis of the ASR capabilities of LLMs.